Gérard Depardieu: Business ventures and wealth

-In 1983, Depardieu created the company DD Productions to co-produce films and rent filming equipments.
-Owning shares of the films he starred in allowed him to earn additional income from box office receipts, home video and television broadcastings.
+In 1983, Depardieu created the company DD Productions to co-produce films and rent filming equipment.
+Owning shares of the films he starred in allowed him to earn additional income from box office receipts, home video and television broadcasts.

+Apart from his film career, Depardieu is also a viticulturist, having invested in vineyards since the late 1980s.
+He has owned the Château de Tigné (Tigné Castle) in the Loire Valley since 1989, producing wine on the estate.
+His other wine properties include estates in the Médoc, Hérault, Burgundy, Eastern Europe, the Maghreb, and South America.

+The luxury restaurant La Fontaine Gaillon in Paris, owned by Depardieu between 2003 and 2019.

-Apart from his film career, Depardieu is also a viticulturist, having invested in vineyards at the end of the 1980s.
-He owns wine estates in the Médoc, Hérault, Burgundy, Eastern Europe, Maghreb, and South America.
-In addition, Depardieu is the owner of the Château de Tigné (Tigne Castle) in Anjou.
-He also collects fine arts and motorcycles.
-In 2003, Depardieu bought the restaurant La Fontaine Gaillon in the 2nd arrondissement of Paris.
-Its wine cellar, which consisted of bottles of Château Haut-Brion, Château Latour, Meursault and Saint-Émilion, was rewarded by the Gault Millau guide.
-La Fontaine Gaillon was described as "a Parisian institution".
-He sold the restaurant in 2019.
+In 2003, Depardieu bought La Fontaine Gaillon, a luxury restaurant in the 2nd arrondissement of Paris.
+Its wine cellar, which consisted of bottles of Château Haut-Brion, Château Latour, Meursault and Saint-Émilion, was recognized by the Gault Millau guide.
+Over the years, Depardieu's assets in Paris also included another French cuisine restaurant, a Japanese delicatessen, a wine bar, and a seafood shop.
+By 2012, he employed over a hundred people in France through fifteen companies.

-Over the years, Depardieu has invested into various ventures, including in the late 1990s an unsuccessful oil exploration project in Cuba.
-During the 1990s, he was associated with Planet Hollywood, to which he provided wine.
-Depardieu has generated additional income by appearing in commercials and advertising campaigns.
+Over time, Depardieu diversified by investing in a variety of ventures, including an unsuccessful oil exploration project in Cuba in the late 1990s.
+In the same decade, he partnered with Planet Hollywood to supply them with wine.
+He has also generated substantial income from commercials and advertising campaigns.
 In the early 1990s, he starred in two Barilla commercials, directed respectively by Ridley Scott and David Lynch.
-He was later featured in various campaigns aimed exclusively at the Eastern European market.
+He was later featured in various campaigns aimed exclusively at Eastern European markets.

-In Paris, Depardieu owns luxury restaurants, a Japanese delicatessen, a wine bar, and a seafood shop.
-By 2012, he employed over a hundred people in France through fifteen companies.
 In 2013, Depardieu's wealth was estimated at US$200 million.
-He said that the 2006 divorce settlement with his wife cost him 15 million euros.
-Depardieu owns a luxury hotel built in 1805 in the 6th arrondissement of Paris valued at 50 million euros ($53.5 million).
+He said that the 2006 divorce settlement with his wife cost him €15 million.

+Depardieu also owned a hôtel particulier built in 1805 in the 6th arrondissement of Paris, which was valued at €50 million ($53.5 million).

+In the late 2010s, Depardieu began parting with some of his assets in France, including La Fontaine Gaillon which he sold in 2019.
+He stated a wish to reduce his financial and legal connections to his country of birth, citing the French government's misuse of taxpayers' money as well as breaches of trust by some of his business partners.
+In February 2026, he sold his Parisian mansion to a British investment fund for a reported €22.6 million, incurring a significant loss.